-Target funds are eligible if they are aligned with the PAB-Exclusions (starting from 21 May 2025) and, where applicable, the Freedom House Status.
+Target funds are only eligible to attain the promoted environmental and social characteristics if they have SDG-or sustainable-related terms in their name or report as fund under article 9 SFDR.
+In addition, target funds must be aligned with the PAB-Exclusions (starting from 21 May 2025) and, where applicable, the Freedom House Status.
 The target fund assessment relies on target fund related information acquired from external data sources or is evaluated in relation to the underlying assets of the portfolios of the target funds.
 Considering the diversity of data vendors and methodologies as well as the target fund portfolio rebalancing, this sub-fund may be indirectly exposed to certain assets that would be excluded if invested directly.